-(Right above: The men of the Regiment await their new Lee-Enfield rifles. - original photograph from the Provincial Archives)
+(Preceding page: The men of the Newfoundland Regiment await the distribution of their new Lee-Enfield rifles. - original photograph from the Provincial Archives)

 From Stobs Camp, some three weeks after the arrival of 'F' Company, in early August 'A', 'B', 'C' and 'D', the four senior Companies, having by that time become the 1st Battalion of the Newfoundland Regiment, had been transferred to Aldershot Camp in southern England.